arslanali4343/azure-data-pipeline/readme.md

-# Azure Data Pipeline Project
+# Real-Time Data Streaming Implementation on Azure

 ## Table of Contents